Gardens of Versailles: Water Problems

-The marvel of the gardens of Versailles – then as now – is the fountains.
-Yet, the very element that animates the gardens, water, has proven to be the affliction of the gardens since the time of Louis XIV.
+A prominent element of the gardens of Versailles is its many fountains.
+Yet these have led to problems with water since the time of Louis XIV.

 The gardens of Louis XIII required water and local ponds provided an adequate supply.
 However, once Louis XIV began expanding the gardens with more and more fountains, supplying the gardens with water became a critical challenge.

 To meet the needs of the early expansions of the gardens under Louis XIV, water was pumped to gardens from ponds near the château, with the Clagny pond serving as the principal source.
 Water from the pond was pumped to the reservoir on top of the Grotte de Thétys, which fed the fountains in the garden by means of gravitational hydraulics.
 Other sources included a series of reservoirs located on the Satory Plateau south of the château (Verlet, 1985).